Healthy Homes Assessment Takapuwahia

 Takapuwahia Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about the inside of the building it’s also about the outside.
-You must make sure there is somewhere for surface, rain and ground water to go, and stop it from coming inside.
-When it comes to moisture and damp it’s often what you don’t see that can cause a lot of trouble that can cause damage to your investment and harming your tenant’s health.
+Protecting your rental property from dampness isn’t just about what’s inside the building but you must make sure there is somewhere to allow surface, rain and ground water to go and to prevent it from getting inside.
+When it concerns damp and moisture it is often those things that you aren’t aware of that could be a huge problem that can cause damage to your investment and affecting the tenant’s health.

-Rental properties need to have efficient drainage for the removal of storm water, surface water, and ground water, which includes an appropriate outfall or runoff.
-Making sure the water has a proper place to go, and that it doesn’t sit beneath buildings is an essential part of making sure your property is dry.
+Rental properties must have effective drainage to eliminate storm water, surface water and groundwater, with the proper outfall or runoff.
+Making sure the water is able to go, and also that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between your floor and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.
+In addition to a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between your flooring and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are usually made of polythene and is laid on top of the ground, in order to block any moisture present in the ground from entering the home.
+An underground moisture barrier usually a polythene sheet laid over the ground to prevent any moisture that is present in the ground from entering the home.
 It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection